View All Gobrecht Dollars (1836-1839)

 About This Coin

-The 1839 Gobrecht Dollar is a United States dollar from the Gobrecht Dollars (1836-1839) series.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right without stars, while the reverse displays an eagle in flight amid a field of stars.
+The 1839 Gobrecht Dollar is a United States dollar from the Gobrecht Dollars (1836-1839) series — the final year of the series.
+In 1839, coins were struck at the Philadelphia Mint with a combined mintage of 300.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right without stars and the reverse displays an eagle in flight amid a field of stars.
+The final Gobrecht Dollars were struck, transitioning to the standard Seated Liberty Dollar in 1840.
+Restrikes from the 1850s-1860s with misaligned dies are more commonly encountered than originals.
+Struck in 90% silver, 10% copper, weighing 26.73 grams, 39 mm in diameter, with a reeded edge.
+Estimated market value across variants is approximately $47K.
+A notable auction result reached $173K in PR66 grade at American Numismatic Rarities.
 Designed by Christian Gobrecht.
-Struck in 90% silver, 10% copper, weighing 26.73 grams, 39 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The Gobrecht Dollar (1836-1839) was a transitional design that introduced the Seated Liberty motif to U.S. coinage.
-Christian Gobrecht's elegant flying eagle reverse was later adapted for the Flying Eagle Cent.
-Original strikings are highly prized; restrikes from the 1850s-1860s are more common but still valuable.
-Gobrecht Dollars are among the most artistically acclaimed U.S. coins.
-The distinction between original strikings and restrikes is crucial to value.

 Value Estimates